z33kz33k/mtg/README.md

     * Other decklist services are in plans (but, it does seem like I've pretty much exhausted the possibilities already :))
     * Both Untapped decklist types featured in YT videos are supported: regular deck and profile deck
-    * Both old and new TCGPlayer sites are supported
+    * Both old TCGPlayer site and TCGPlayer Infinite are supported
     * Both international and native Hareruya sites are supported
     * Sites that need it are scraped using [Selenium](https://github.com/SeleniumHQ/Selenium)
     * LigaMagic is the only sore spot that demands from me investing in scraping APIs to bypass